 Calling the PMBOK a famous book would be a drastic understatement.
 This is one of the most recommended books for anyone interested in the role and is universally recognized as the ultimate guide to the principles of project management.

-The PMBOK is an authoritative and thorough guide that covers all the terminologies, knowledge areas, and everything else you’ll need to get started.
-The book is published by the Project Management Institute and is considered as a requirement for passing a PMP exam.
+The PMBOK is an authoritative and thorough guide that covers all the terminologies, methodologies, knowledge areas, and everything else you’ll need to get started.
+The book is published by the Project Management Institute and is considered a requirement for passing a PMP exam.

 Since the PMBOK targets a certification exam, the language is quite academic.
 Understanding and learning from it will need you to concentrate and make notes.
 If you plan to add a professional certification down the road, this guide is a must-have.